brant-ruan/SmartInspector/README.md

     Password       | <password>
     Use rport      | true (this is required if your SIP client is behind a NAT)
 ```
+Issues:
+- Connection lost after 15 seconds due to 'No ack received'
+- Both X-lite and Blink could not register successfully via TCP on one of our windows virtual machine, strangely on another windows virtual machine registering via tcp works properly

 ## 7 Summary